 Memory, for Max, Claire, Ida and Company (2005)

-With the attenuation of memory and family ties the fabric of once autonomous selves frays to reveal the delicate yet still distinctive weave.
 A yawning indifference towards the guarantors of identity haunts Baycrest's halls, where people of not altogether sound mind lounge about awaiting the inevitable.
+As memory and family ties attenuate, the fabric of formerly autonomous selves frays to reveal a delicate yet still distinctive weave.

 Certifiable Helen rants in toothless, free-associating dementia to the annoyance of her cohabitants.
 “What kind of a home did she come from?”
 Ida inquires disapprovingly.
 Helen doesn't recognize her own daughter, who continues to visit, resigned to being just an acquaintance.
 At times acutely cognizant of her surroundings, Helen's not above deflating an unusually up-beat Fay with questions about her son’s whereabouts.
-Habits of the heart--the malicious no less than life-affirming--defy the infirmities of age.
+Habits of the heart--the malicious no less than the life-affirming--defy the infirmities of age.

 Try as she might, there's no sense to be found in his sudden exit.
-Her incredulity channels itself in queries about the circumstances of his death; interrogating the mundane markers of time and place in an attempt to dissipate the inconceivability of his demise.
+Her perplexity channels itself in queries about the circumstances of his death; interrogating the mundane markers of time and place in an attempt to dissipate the inconceivability of his demise.
 As if fixing the chain of events leading to obliteration would refute the remorseless fallacy of natural consequences.

 What remains of life will go on in a profoundly diminished capacity.
 “I’ll never get over this,” she prophesies.

 Lingering in her mind may be the sense that death is punishment for the violent presumption of birth.
 In the ensuing days she has repeatedly to be told of a disappearance she keeps forgetting.
-Each time it’s broken the news is a gob-smacking revelation.
+Each time it’s broken the news is a revelation.
 One night she dreams about it.

 “I dreamed he passed away.
 Does that mean anything?”